mhart/ai-to-the-world-mcp-workshop/README.md

 You'll also need a text editor or IDE of your choice (VS Code recommended).

+**Optional:**
+- **Claude Desktop** - Only needed for Step 4's optional integration.
+The workshop can be completed using just the Cloudflare AI Playground.

 ## Getting Started

 1. Clone this repository: